Remember that tongue twister, “How much wood could a woodchuck chuck if a woodchuck…?”

 Here are some questions your vet may have:

-- Does the dog know what he’s doing, or is the poop just falling out of him?
+- Does the dog know what they’re doing, or is the poop just falling out of them?
 (Fecal incontinence.)

-- Is the dog physically healthy but just poops in the house because he has signs of canine cognitive disorder?
-(Doggy Alzheimer’s.)
+- Is the dog physically healthy but just poops in the house because they have signs of canine cognitive disorder?
+(It’s like Alzheimer’s.)

 Here are some signs your dog is ill: